-Tea for Tattoo February 16, 2013Posted by nrhatch in Fiction, Synchronicity & Mystery, Word Play.
+Tea for Tattoo February 16, 2013Posted by nrhatch in Fiction, Magick & Mystery, Word Play.

 The tinkling of the bell alerted me to her arrival.
 I glanced up from my still warm tea and drank in her silhouette.